top of page

 There is a rapidly growing body of evidence that mental health disorders respond well to a real food approach, as these too stem from insulin resistance.
 Diets high in refined carbohydrates and processed foods drive inflammation, oxidative stress impacting energy metabolism in the brain (11).
 A very low carbohydrate or ketogenic diet provides an alternative energy source (ketones) supporting neurotransmitter and mitochondrial function improving depression, bipolar disorder and psychosis (12).

 The workplace is perfectly placed to have a positive impact on population health due to the length of time people spend there, the controlled food environment and opportunity to establish a culture of health improvement.
-A study investigating office cake found employees wanted cake to be less visible and available at work, and that it was the social engagement they enjoyed more than the consumption of sweet treats (16).
+A study investigating office cake found employees wanted cake to be less visible and available at work, and that it was the social engagement they enjoyed more than the consumption of sweet treats (14).
 A healthy workforce is nurtured over time through tiny nudges, routines and habits.
-According to Deloitte, wellbeing in the workplace has an opportunity to utilise holistic, proactive, preventative and data driven outcomes to redefine the concept of thriving at work to the benefit of employees, their families and the companies themselves (3).
+According to Deloitte, wellbeing in the workplace has an opportunity to utilise holistic, proactive, preventative and data driven outcomes to redefine the concept of thriving at work to the benefit of employees, their families and the organisation themselves (3).

 Simple ways to encourage a shift towards better health at work might include: